-- (a) why we process personal data; - (b) describe the categories of individuals and the categories of personal data; - (c) state the categories of recipients to whom personal data has been or will be disclosed to: - (d) where possible, state the envisaged time limits for erasure of the different categories of data; - (e) where possible, give a general description of the technical and organisational security measures that the Council has in place.
+- (a) why we process personal data; - (b) describe the categories of individuals and the categories of personal data; - (c) state the categories of recipients to whom personal data has been or will be disclosed to; - (d) where possible, state the envisaged time limits for erasure of the different categories of data; - (e) where possible, give a general description of the technical and organisational security measures that the Council has in place.

-If Officers are aware of any changes in the above they should inform the Data Protection Officer who will make the required changes to the record the impact of the envisaged processing operations on the individuals.
+If Officers are aware of any changes in the above they should inform the Data Protection Officer who will make the required changes to the record prior to the processing, carry out an assessment of the impact of the envisaged processing operations on the individuals.
 As part of this process Officers MUST seek the advice of the Data Protection Officer.